✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Eventbrite Integration

 On Eventbrite's servers.
 Eventbrite is the system of record for events, attendees, ticket sales, and check-ins.
-WordPress integrations are read-mostly clients.
+WordPress integrations are read-mostly clients — they either embed Eventbrite's widgets at runtime or sync events into a local cache (custom post type, transient, or option) that becomes stale until the next sync.

 Whatever your Eventbrite integration plugin caches locally.
-That might be a custom post type with synced events, a transient with the latest API response, or a JSON blob in options.
-The agent UI helps you locate it.
+That might be a custom post type with synced events, a transient with the latest API response, or a JSON blob in wp_options.
+The agent UI walks each common storage location and helps you confirm which one applies to your plugin so the table can read it directly.

-Generally no. Most Eventbrite WordPress integrations are one-way (Eventbrite → WP).
-SleekView's edits stay in your local cache by default.
-If your plugin exposes a write-back API, you can wire that into SleekView's update flow — otherwise treat it as read-only.
+Generally no. Most Eventbrite WordPress integrations are one-way (Eventbrite to WP).
+SleekView's edits stay in your local cache by default and get overwritten on the next sync.
+If your plugin exposes a write-back API, you can wire that into SleekView's update flow, but the safe assumption is read-only with edits informational rather than canonical.

-No — that plugin was closed in 2020.
-Most users today rely on third-party integrations or embed Eventbrite's own widgets.
-SleekView works with whichever you use, as long as data is cached locally.
+No — that plugin was closed in 2020 and is not available on WordPress.org anymore.
+Most teams today rely on third-party integrations or embed Eventbrite's own widgets directly.
+SleekView works with whichever you use, as long as the integration caches data locally in some form.
+Pure-embed setups have no local data to read.

 If your integration caches the sold count, yes.
-If it only embeds Eventbrite's widget without caching, the count isn't in your database — you'd need a sync-enabled plugin or a small custom sync.
+If it only embeds Eventbrite's widget without caching, the count isn't in your database — you'd need a sync-enabled plugin or a small custom sync via Eventbrite's API to populate the local cache.
+The agent UI is upfront when the relevant column doesn't exist locally.

 If you want events to live in WordPress (and own the data), yes — and SleekView has a dedicated view for that.
-Eventbrite makes sense when you specifically want Eventbrite's ticketing, attendee management, and discovery.
+Eventbrite makes sense when you specifically want Eventbrite's ticketing, attendee management, and discovery network.
+Many teams run both and pair the two SleekView views to cover the full event portfolio in one admin.

 Pricing